Special Functions for Heat Kernel Expansion: Odd-dimensional case

 \begin{theorem} Let $K(\tau)$ be the heat kernel expansion (\ref{K_0}) on an odd-dimensional manifold for small enough values of $\tau$, $\Psi$-functions be from Definitions \ref{psi1} and \ref{psi2}, and $\omega>0$.
 Then, under the general conditions of Section \ref{sec:pro}, we have

 where

-and ${}_1\mathrm{F}_1$ is the confluent hypergeometric function of the first kind. \end{theorem} \begin{proof} We are going to start with the representation (\ref{K_0}) and some useful remarks.
+and ${}_1\mathrm{F}_1$ is the confluent hypergeometric function of the first kind. \end{theorem} \textbf{Proof:} We start with representation (\ref{K_0}).
 Let us note that we can investigate only one-dimensional case, because a transition to the $d$-dimensional one can be achieved by applying the operator $-(2\pi)^{-1}\partial_{\omega}$ several times.
 Namely, $(d-1)/2$ times.
-It follows from formula (\ref{Psi_rec_1}) of Theorem \ref{th} and the equality
+It follows from formula (\ref{Psi_rec_1}) of Lemma \ref{th} and the equality

 Hence, without loss of generality we consider only $d=1$.
 The statement can be achieved in several steps.
-First of all let us rewrite the left hand side as
+First of all let us rewrite the left hand side of (\ref{thh}) as

 Then we note one valuable relation

 that follows from applying the Fourier transform.